-Just eight square miles in the East County corridor, Burtonsville is a close-knit community that is situated in between the Washington, D.C. and Baltimore metro areas.
-Small businesses are dispersed throughout Burtonsville in a diverse, welcoming town that has one of the largest Indian populations in Maryland.
+Just eight square miles in the East County corridor, Burtonsville is a close-knit community that is situated between Washington, D.C. and Baltimore.
+Small businesses are dispersed in a diverse, welcoming town that has one of the largest Indian populations in Maryland.
 Residents take pride in Burtonsville Day, a yearly multi-cultural celebration and tradition that includes a parade and festival.

 Nestled along the banks of the Potomac River, Cabin John is a small community of 2,000 residents.
-Kayakers, paddle boarders and other recreational water lovers call it home, and the Cabin John Bridge is the only one-lane crossing left in Montgomery County.
-It was once a retreat for Washingtonians thanks to a popular trolley that shuttled visitors in and out of the city, but now has a bustling commercial center along MacArthur Boulevard.
+Kayakers and paddle boarders call it home, and the Cabin John Bridge is the only one-lane crossing left in Montgomery County.
+It was once a retreat for Washingtonians thanks to a popular trolley that travelled in and out of the city, but now has its own commercial center along MacArthur Boulevard.

 The town of Glen Echo is one of Montgomery’s oldest communities.
-The Baltzley brothers originally purchased the land along the Potomac River just outside Washington, D.C. in the late 1800’s.
-A train from the city provided easy access, and The Glen Echo amusement park was a popular attraction for decades.
+Originally purchased along the Potomac River in the late 1800’s, the Glen Echo amusement park was a popular attraction for decades.
 After closing in 1968, the National Park Service revitalized the area with year-round arts, dance, theater, textiles, and puppetry.
-The Irish Inn is also a popular spot just steps from the park.
+The Irish Inn is also a popular spot located just steps from the park.